 Letter to Guardians

-As part of the VIP Programme implementation, the schools can send this letter to parents or guardians who are interested.
-Many schools use other communication channels to reach the adults at home, but as a parent or guardian, you might still want to read how we ourselves present the VIP Programme.
+As part of the implementation of VIP Talk about it, the schools can send this letter to parents or guardians who are interested.
+Many schools use other communication channels to reach the adults at home, but as a parent or guardian, you might still want to read how we ourselves present VIP Talk about it.

 Sample letter to guardians (pdf) — Please note that the PDF is in norwegian